chenfeizhang/Brette/README.md

-# Brette
+# Brette Model Simulation and Linear Response Calculation:
-Python code for a simple multi-compartment model simulation and linear response function calculation
+### Python code for multi-compartment model simulation and linear response function calculation

 To run simulations, we used NEURON 7.3 with Python 2.6.